dorpier/dorpier/README.md

 # DORPIER
-A script-based, developer experience focused client mod for Discord!
+Dorpier is a work-in-progress script-based, developer experience focused Discord client mod!

 ## Installation
 As of now, we don't have an extension or injector ready.